Rihanna's 25 kg Met dress thrusts Chinese designer Guo Pei into spotlight

 Guo, a brand designer turned haute couture stylist already well known in China, says the empress-style gown, one of her most ambitious creations, took some two years to make from its conception in 2008.

-“Just designing, choosing the cloth, confirming the color and getting the material woven in Italy took almost half a year, more or less,” Guo said at her studio in north Beijing.
+“Just designing, choosing the cloth, confirming the colour and getting the material woven in Italy took almost half a year, more or less,” Guo said at her studio in north Beijing.

 The designer, who admitted she did not know much about Rihanna when she received the call from the Grammy Award winner, said the 25-kg (55-pound) outfit was designed to be difficult to wear to reflect the responsibilities and challenges of an empress.